LOST-STATS/lost-stats.github.io/Time_Series/Granger_Causality.md

 In particular, the method for indicating when one variable possibly causes a response in another is called the **Granger Causality Test**.
 But be careful and do not get confused with the name.
 The test does not strictly mean that we have estimated the causal effect of one variable on another.
 It means that the signal of the first one is a useful predictor of the second.

-> A variable X is said to Granger cause another variable Y, if Y can be better predicted from the past of X and Y together than the past of Y alone, other relevant information being used in the prediction (Pierce, 1977).
+A variable $X$ is said to Granger cause another variable $Y$ if $Y$ can be better predicted from the past of $X$ and $Y$ together than the past of $Y$ alone, other relevant information being used in the prediction (Pierce, 1977).

 # Keep in Mind

 1. Check that both series are stationary.
-If necessary transform the data via logs `log()` or differences `diff()`.
+If necessary, transform the data via logarithms or differences.

 2. Estimate the model with lags enough to ensure white noise residuals.